Turning Red poster

 The inciting incident occurs at 11 minutes when Ming discovers Mei's drawings of her teenage crush Devon and storms to school, humiliating Mei publicly by assuming the drawings are sexual.
 Mei's carefully controlled image shatters as her private self is exposed..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This indicates the protagonist's commitment to Ming explains the family curse: when Lee women come of age, they transform into red pandas.
+This illustrates the protagonist's commitment to Ming explains the family curse: when Lee women come of age, they transform into red pandas.
 A ritual can seal the panda away forever.
 Mei must keep her emotions in check until the ritual.
 Mei chooses to suppress the panda and maintain control., moving from reaction to action.

 The Collapse moment at 72 minutes (72% through) represents the emotional nadir.
 Here, During the ritual, Mei rejects her mother and her family's expectations, declaring she's keeping the panda.
 Ming, devastated, transforms into her own massive panda form—losing control entirely.
 Mei realizes she's broken her mother.
 The mother-daughter bond appears destroyed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.